The future is automated

 There are many reasons in favour of automating buses: In urban transport in particular, this opens up great potential in terms of efficiency and safety.
 But the costs for fleet operators should also fall, for example due to the lower labour costs.
 In the long term, automated buses can also help to counter the increasing shortage of drivers.

 As part of the MINGA research project ("Munich's automated local transport with ridepooling, solo bus and bus platoons"), MAN and Stadtwerke München will test an automated and fully electric MAN Lion's City E on a route that runs through the Olympic Park and is used in particular by tourists, people seeking recreation and people in their free time.
-The pilot operation of the automated city bus is scheduled to start in 2025.
+The pilot operation of the automated city bus started in 2025.

 The eBus is equipped with an intelligent Automated Driving System (ADS) from Mobileye, which utilises highly developed sensor technology.
 However, a safety driver will always be on board during all tests.